delvtech/hyperdrive-rs/fuzz/README.md

-This directory sets up running fuzz testing on both solidity and rust.
-We use python as the orchestration language to (1) gather fuzz testing for solidity and rust, (2) run individual tests, and (3) log any errors from tests to rollbar.
+This directory sets up running rust fuzz tests.
+We use python as the orchestration language to (1) gather fuzz testing for rust, (2) run individual tests, and (3) log any errors from tests to rollbar.

 From the `hyperdrive-rs` root directory: